LandSandBoat/lsb-wiki/Quick-Start-Guide.md

 * Once everything is launched, you should connect to your server as soon as possible and make sure everything is running as expected.
   * You should make sure you have a working client for local testing: [Client Setup Guide (Windows)](Client-Setup-Windows)
-* Once you've confirmed everything is working and you can connect to your server, you can start exploring the [Post-Install Guide](Post-Install-Guide) and [Development Landing Page](Development)!
+* Once you've confirmed everything is working and you can connect to your server, you can start exploring the [Post-Install Guide](Post-Install-Guide) and articles in the Development section!

 _The above articles tell you how to do important things like changing settings, making a Game Master character, making your server available to the internet, etc._